-7.2.13 SNMP Protocol Setup
+7.2.16 SNMP Protocol Setup

 SNMPv1/v2c and SNMPv3 are enabled by default.
 The protocols may be configured or their default values may be accepted.
-Authentication traps are not enabled by default.
-The default heartbeat trap interval is 24 hours.
+Authentication Traps are not enabled by default.
+The default Heartbeat Trap interval is 24 hours.
 This can be disabled or the interval may be changed.

-- > BMS & Teamwork > IS-Unity Setup > Protocols > SNMP. - 2.
-To enable Authentication Traps, touch to select Enabled. - 3.
-To change the Heartbeat Trap Interval, choose a time from the drop-down list or choose Disabled to prevent any heartbeat traps from being sent. - The interval times offered are 5 or 30 minutes, or 1, 4, 8, 12 or 24 hours. - 4.
+- 2. To enable Authentication Traps, touch to select Enabled. - 3.
+To change the Heartbeat Trap Interval, choose a time from the drop-down list or choose Disabled to prevent any heartbeat traps from being sent. - The interval times offered are 5 minutes, 30 minutes, or 1, 4, 8, 12, and 24 hours. - 4.
 For each trap, choose whether or not to disable or set the interval to one of the periods on the menu. - 5.
 Touch Save. - 6.
 Restart Unity: